-I was licensed in October of 2010, so I'm a new ham.
-I was first interested in Amateur Radio when I was 13 years old when I built an HF superhetrodyne receiver from plans in the 1973 ARRL Handbook.
+I was first interested in Amateur Radio when I was 14 years old when I built an HF superhetrodyne receiver from plans in the 1973 ARRL Handbook.
 However, real life intervened and I didn't get my Novice license.
+I was licensed in October of 2010 when I sat for my exams and passed all three tests.
+This is my first Amateur call sign.

 There's both a Yaesu FT-857D and a FT-8800R in my truck, using Hustler antennas on the mobile HF rig which is tuned by a LDG YT-100 tuner.
 The VHF/UHF rig has a Comet SBB-5NMO antenna and is APRS capable.